-The Cabécar are the largest indigenous group in Costa Rica with a population of nearly 17,000 and are mainly gathered south of the Atlantic Coast,in the Limón Province, in the remote Talamanca reserve.
+The Cabécar are the largest indigenous group in Costa Rica with a population of nearly 17,000 and are mainly gathered south of the Atlantic Coast, in the Limón Province, in the remote Talamanca reserve.
 They live in the mountains of the Cordillera, which allowed them to preserve their cultural heritage, their language (the Cabécar) and their traditional medicine.
 They live off agriculture (coffee, cacao and banana plantations), hunting and fishing.
 This tribe has probably the most unique culture.
 The “Cacique”, the tribe leaders, can be married to several women.
 Many tales and legends are part of shamanic rituals, which are well integrated within their culture.

-Nowadays, there are only very few people left from the Teribe tribe in Costa Rica.
+Nowadays, there are few people left from the Teribe tribe in Costa Rica.
 They live in the Buenos Aires canton.
-Even though they managed to preserve their cultural identity, they don’t speak their own language anymore.
+Even though they have managed to preserve their cultural identity, they don’t speak their own language anymore.
 Their territory is today inhabited by many non-indigenous people.
 They mainly live off agriculture.

-The Borucas are still very attached to their ancestral traditions, consisting mainly of dances, legends and manual activities.
+The Borucas are still very attached to their ancestral traditions, dances, legends and manual activities.
 They settled on their ancestral land, in the hills of the Terraba valley, and live off agriculture.
-They are particularly famous for their “Fiesta de los Diablitos” (Festival of the little devils), a three-day festival that takes place from December 30th to January 2d.
+They are particularly famous for their “Fiesta de los Diablitos” (Festival of the little devils), a three-day festival that takes place from December 30th to January 2nd.
 During this celebration, fighting between the Borucas (the devils) and the Spanish conquistadores (bulls) are organized.
 They also wear large, colorful wooden masks (in balsa wood) representing fantastic beasts, and drink “chicha”, a fermented corn alcohol.

 In the 1960’s, the Guaymis tribe (also called Ngöbegues) migrated from Panama to Costa Rica.
 They settled on the South Pacific Coast, particularly north of the Osa Peninsula.
 The tribe still speaks its own language, the Guaymi, and still has a strong cultural identity.
 It is the only tribe where women still wear the traditional outfit with its triangular pattern and its necklaces of colorful beads.